jessengatai/okayNowThis.js/README.md

 # oknowthis.js
-A jQuery plugin that makes queuing (chaining), pausing and resuming functions a synch.
+A jQuery plugin that makes queuing (chaining), pausing and resuming functions a cinch.

 ## Getting Started
 The only requirement for okaynowthis.js to function is jQuery, so be sure to call that before okaynowthis.js